You're not stuck because

 Wreckage to Rebuilt

 Four stages.
-One man’s road.
+One road from wreckage to rebuilt.
 The names don’t cure anything — but knowing where you are matters.

 01